baneteasnow/baneteasnow.github.io/_pages/now.md

 last_modified_at: 2024-03-24
 published: true
 # 1
-booktitle1: "Mastering Adulthood"
+booktitle1: "How Data Happened"
-bookyear1: 2020
+bookyear1: 2024
-author1: "Lara E. Fielding"
+author1: "Chris Wiggins, Matthew L. Jones"
-sayfa1: 240
+sayfa1: 400
-pageread1: 11
+pageread1: 9
 # 2
 # booktitle2: "The Upgrade - How The Female Brain Gets Stronger and Better in Mid-life and Beyond"
 # bookyear2: 2023